 “There can be growing pains when you grow that fast, but it motivates you to improve your processes and hardwire them into place so that patients get the transplants they need,” explains Heather Marshall, the quality coordinator for Ascension Saint Thomas Hospital West’s kidney program.

 Ascension Saint Thomas Hospital West recognized an opportunity to develop a proactive improvement project focused on increasing efficiencies in their kidney post-transplant processes and care.
 They contacted the IMFI team’s performance improvement specialists, who regularly work with members to support quality and performance improvement (QAPI) projects, consult closely with members to design and build their improvement plans, which vary in scope depending on need.
 Some of the improvement activities offered in an IMFI engagement may include Data Portal education and training sessions on the OPTN Visual Analytics tools, collaborative process mapping sessions, and peer mentoring.

 Championing a culture of focused quality improvement

-IMFI, and the QAPI consult support services it offers, aligns with recommendations from the National Academies of Sciences, Engineering and Mathematics (NASEM), which recently produced a report on equity in the organ transplantation system that encouraged peer-to-peer sharing and transparency in sharing successes and failures as part of progress.
+IMFI, and the QAPI consult support services it offers, aligns with recommendations from the National Academies of Sciences, Engineering and Medicine (NASEM), which recently produced a report on equity in the organ transplantation system that encouraged peer-to-peer sharing and transparency in sharing successes and failures as part of progress.
 NASEM recommends embedding continuous quality improvement efforts across the fabric of the U.S. organ transplantation system, and the OPTN IMFI program is available to assist OPTN members in developing these efforts.

 Individualized and focused coaching to improve transplant